 Health benefits of oat flour

-Oats are a super healthy ingredient, and oat flour retains all the goodness of oats.
+Oats are a super healthy ingredient, and oatmeal flour retains all the goodness of oats.
 In particular, oats are high in a soluble fibre called beta glutan which has proven health benefits.
 Beta glucan can benefit your heart and stabilise your blood sugar levels.

 The fibre in wholegrain oats is good for your digestive health.
 It will also help to keep you feeling full (meaning you eat less).
 Oats are also higher in protein that other grains such as wheat, which also helps to fill you up.